 Careers & Student Bios

-Students in the PhD in Nursing & Health Science program are licensed clinical health care professionals from a variety of disciplines, including nursing and social work.
+Students in the PhD in Nursing & Health Science program are licensed clinical healthcare professionals from a variety of disciplines, including nursing, social work, and physical therapy.
 They work closely with School of Nursing research faculty in a meaningful area of interest to help improve care and set standards for research and practice.
-This research is enriched by interaction with scholars and practitioners across the University of Rochester Medical Center
+This research is enriched by interaction with scholars and practitioners across the University of Rochester Medical Center.

 PhD Student